AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 >[!TAB Power BI Desktop]

-1. To ensure the date range apply to all visualizations you will create, drag and drop daterangeday from the Data pane on to Filters on this page.
+1. To ensure the date range apply to all visualizations you will create, drag and drop **[!UICONTROL daterangeday]** from the Data pane on to Filters on this page.
    1. Select the **[!UICONTROL daterangeday is (All)]** from **[!UICONTROL Filters on this page]**.
    1. Select **[!UICONTROL Relative date]** as the **[!UICONTROL Filter type]**.
    1. Define the filter to **[!UICONTROL Show items when the value]** **[!UICONTROL is on or after]** `1/1/2023` **[!UICONTROL And]** **[!UICONTROL is before]** `2/1/2023`.